 If your district or school does not have these practices in place, then Early CHOICES can be a resource to support your team.
-Click here for a printable version and Click here for a printable version in Spanish.
-To see What Makes Inclusion Work in action see our short video.

 We have created a Livebinder to support each aspect of What Makes Inclusion Work in Early Childhood.
 This is packed with resources and tools, be sure to check it out!

 New video resource on the benefits of inclusive education in preschool from STAR NET in collaboration with Early CHOICES and the great teams in Urbana SD #116 & St. Charles SD 303.

 Early CHOICES youtube page features interviews with teachers and administrators regarding topics related to inclusion and the Inclusive Classroom Profile.

 The program has a written vision statement supporting inclusion of children with disabilities, which is shared with families and the community.

 - Staff and families along with the community have input regarding the vision statement.

 - It supports the belief that all children can and will learn.